robmiller/jekyll-resize/README.md

 resize: OPTIONS
 ```

-Pass an image path to the tag so i can be resized and saved to `cache/resize`.
+Pass an image path to the tag so it can be resized and saved to `cache/resize/`.

-For example:
+### Examples

 ```liquid
 {{ image_path | resize: "800x800>" }}